Christopher Crommett

 Christopher Crommett (born July 21, 1958) was the head of CNN en Español, CNN's Spanish language division, from 2002 to 2009.
 Crommett has been a frequent speaker/presenter on news media and management matters, and consultant to businesses in the U.S. and Latin America.
+Crommett served as the consultant on the widely-cited documentary What the Hell Happened to Blood, Sweat & Tears?
+(2023), directed by John Scheinfeld..
 Crommett is also a classically-trained singer (tenor), songwriter, composer, and producer.

 Early years

 Crommett was born in Lewiston, Maine in 1958.
 When he was almost two years old, his family moved to Puerto Rico, where he was raised and received his primary and secondary education.
 His father, Eugene E. Crommett, was a professor at the University of Puerto Rico and a priest of the Episcopal Church.
 His mother, Martha W. Crommett, was an English teacher.
 Christopher gained early journalistic experience by writing for and editing his high school (Academia del Perpetuo Socorro) newspaper.
 He studied the trumpet and sang in various ensembles, including the professional chorus of Ópera de Puerto Rico.

 In 1978, while enrolled at Haverford College, near Philadelphia, Pennsylvania, Crommett took a summer job at WOSO-AM, a bilingual radio station in San Juan.
 He subsequently took a one-year leave from college during which he worked at WOSO as an announcer, newscaster, reporter, and producer.
 In the summer of 1980, he covered both the Republican National Convention and Democratic National Convention for WOSO.

 After graduating from Haverford in 1981, WOSO hired him as news director and host of a classical music program.
 He also frequently reported on major Puerto Rico news for the CBS Radio Network.
 In 1982–83, Crommett served for 12 months as press secretary to Puerto Rico's Resident Commissioner Baltasar Corrada del Río, in Washington, D.C., before returning to WOSO.

 He later was the founding news anchor and assistant news director at WPRV-TV, Channel 13, the only English-language TV station in Puerto Rico at the time, before becoming news director for three years at all-news pioneer WKAQ-AM Radio Reloj.